nikhil-thakkar/nikhi1.dev/content/blog/hey-android-wheres-my-process.md

 ---
 path: /android/hey-android-wheres-my-process/
 date: 2019-10-11T17:54:08.066Z
-title: 'Hey Android, Where''s my Process?'
+title: 'Hey Android, Where''s my Processssss?'
 description: '#android #testing #processkill'
 ---
 This article is a followup on this [medium article] (https://medium.com/mindorks/hey-android-please-keep-my-activities-7bf96ccc0a38) written by my friend Calvin.
 I would highly recommend you to go through it as it lays the foundation for this article.